 A hot water circulating system is designed to reduce the amount of time it takes for you to get hot water from any tap, while also recycling water, rather than letting it go to waste.
 When your hot water tap is closed, water is left inside the line until you open it again.
 The farther that tap is from your water heater, the longer the line and the more water is stored inside it.
 This water cools off over time, which is why you don’t immediately get hot water when you open the tap.
 A hot water circulating system activates any time you open any hot water tap in your home by pumping hot water quickly through the pipe to the tap.
 The pressure reduces the amount of time you wait for hot water; additionally, the system recycles the water currently in the line by pumping it back into your water heater, rather than letting it go down the drain.
 This reduces water waste and can even minimize the amount of energy your water heater uses to heat your home’s water by taking advantage of the water’s residual heat.

 Hot Water Circulating System Options

 Your plumber can help you design your hot water circulating system to best meet your needs.
-You can reach an experienced plumber near San Jose, CA, when you call Cupertino Plumbing at (408) 600-2768 to discuss plumbing service, repair, and maintenance for your home.
+You can reach an experienced plumber near San Jose, CA when you contacting Cupertino Plumbing or calling us at (408) 253-0618 to discuss plumbing service, repair, and maintenance for your home.